GJOsmak/GeneLens/README.md

     Initial core feature=1, mst-graph cardinality=0

-#### Two of the three selected genes are missing from the version of the String database we are using.
-Therefore, it is not possible to construct an mst-graph.
+#### If Two of the three selected genes are missing from the version of the String database we are using, it is not possible to construct an mst-graph.
 To continue the analysis, we will select the top 10 genes sorted by their Score

 ```python